Ciao, welcome back to my blog!

 I have seen huge results from the first two applications and after a month, even better results.
 Overall my skin is supple, soft and most importantly much smoother and radiant.

 I would highly recommend it if your skin is dry and sensitive like mine because it is very gentle, I had no irritation whatsoever and it also feels super lightweight.
-Bonus: it comes in a glass bottle which is recyclable.
+Bonus: it comes in a recyclable glass bottle.

 - Multiple signs of ageing